isabekov/kmymoney2ledgers/README.md

 Auto-completion for payees, ability to easily change the account hierarchy and move transactions from one account to another are the advantages of KMyMoney.
 However, generation of multiperiod reports should be done by *hledger*, simply because it allows multicurrency categories ("expenses" and "income") and can handle currency conversion better than KMyMoney.

+Supported features:
+- printing account opening information for beancount,
+- conversion of transactions for hledger/beancount,
+- printing currency conversion prices for hledger/beancount,
+- tags at split level for hledger.

 ## Use